Teddy bear dog breeds are pups that look like cuddly toys!

-They usually require a lot of grooming and attention, as they love being surrounded by their families.
+They usually require a lot of grooming and attention.
+They love being surrounded by their families.

 Their temperament can differ depending on the characteristics they inherit.
 But they are generally affectionate, loyal dogs.

 It’s good to socialise them from a young age so they’re more comfortable around new people, animals, and situations.

-As long as schnoodles are well-socialized, they’ll get on well with other dogs in your home, however can be a little boisterous around younger children.
+As long as schnoodles are well-socialized, they’ll get on well with other dogs in your home.
+However they can be a little boisterous around younger children.

 Training Schnoodle is also pretty easy, due to their intelligence!